pingcap/docs/sql/date-and-time-types.md

 These rules also apply to the `YEAR` type, with one exception:

-When numeral 00 is inserted to YEAR(4), the result is 0000 rather than 2000.
+When numeral `00` is inserted to `YEAR(4)`, the result is 0000 rather than 2000.

-If you want the result to be 2000, you should specify value to be 2000, '0' or '00'.
+If you want the result to be 2000, specify value to be 2000, '0' or '00'.

 The two-digit year-portion might not be properly calculated in some functions such  `MIN()` and  `MAX()`.
 For these functions, the four-digit format suites better.